Brown Amazon shipping box with light brown packing tape

 Understanding the Algorithm

 The exact Amazon Buy Box algorithm is a closely guarded secret, but we do have an idea of factors that influence the algorithm and, subsequently, Buy Box rotation.
-Ultimately, Amazon's goal is to connect shoppers with sellers who are able to meet strict seller performance standards, because those sellers are more likely to deliver a satisfactory experience for the customer.
+Ultimately, Amazon's goal is to connect shoppers with sellers who can meet strict seller performance standards, because those sellers are more likely to deliver a satisfactory experience for the customer.
 The good news is that you have control over many aspects of the overall customer experience.
 There are strategies you can implement to help increase your odds of meeting Amazon's high standards for getting the Buy Box, such as enrolling your products in Amazon FBA.

 "If you're hoping to increase your percentage of the Buy Box, there are several factors to consider.
 Pricing competitively is crucial, along with smart inventory management.
 It's also important to focus on making sure that buyers are happy with your products and service, including on-time shipping (if you're not using FBA)."